F1 prize money: How much do GP teams and drivers really make?

 By Cambridge Kisby

 A driver’s salary is based predominantly on their experience and success.
-For example, Logan Sargeant is currently in his second year of F1 and is on an estimated annual salary of $1m (£760k).
+For example, before he departed Williams midway through his second F1 season, Logan Sargeant was on an estimated annual salary of $1m (£760k).
 On the other hand, previous and current world champions such as Lewis Hamilton and Max Verstappen are earning upwards of $51m per season (£39m).

 On top of that, drivers then receive bonuses based on their performances.
 According to Chapman, a driver will “almost always” receive a bonus for achieving a point-scoring position — although this will vary depending on the team, with midfield and back-marker outfits often paying higher amounts to drivers who finish in ninth or tenth, while front-running teams will better incentivise finishing spots inside the top five.